synaq/api-quick-start/README.md

 ## Packages

 A package is an instance of a given SYNAQ product under a particular organisational unit.
-For example, if a client wishes to buy the SYNAQ Securemail product, an OU would be created to represent that client, and then a SYNAQ Securemail package would be created under that OU.
+For example, if a client wishes to buy the SYNAQ Securemail Standard product, an OU would be created to represent that client, and then a SYNAQ Securemail Standard package would be created under that OU.

-When creating packages, one or more editions may be specified, to determine the actual class or level of service offered under the package.

 ## Domains